effekt-lang/effekt/examples/features/adts.effekt.md

 # Algebraic Datatypes

-Sumtypes with potentially multiple different variants can be expressed by _algebraic datatypes_.
+Sum types with potentially multiple different variants can be expressed by _algebraic datatypes_.

 Defining a datatype in Effekt is similar to other languages.